blind-contours/CVtreeMLE/README.md

 ## Run `CVtreeMLE`

-We will now pass the simulated data, learners, and variable names for each node in
+We will now pass the simulated data and variable names for each node in
 ![O = W,A,Y](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;O%20%3D%20W%2CA%2CY "O = W,A,Y")
-to the `CVtreeMLE` function:
+to the `CVtreeMLE` function.

 ``` r
 ptm <- proc.time()